Keyboard shortcuts

 Planned

-- The IO chapter will briefly look deeper at C++ IO capabilities using streams.
-We also explore C++ filesystem library.
+6. The IO chapter will look deeper at C++ IO capabilities using streams and explore the filesystem library.

-- Memory will showcase how to safey (and unsafely ... for science) control memory.
+7. In the Memory chapter we will explore how to safely (and unsafely ... for science) control memory.

-- In Concurrency we will look at how to parallelize our programs using a miriade of concurrency concepts while ensure safe access and manipulation of shared data.
+8. In Concurrency we will look at how to make our programs run in parallel using a myriad of concurrency concepts while ensure safe access and manipulation of shared data.

 Possible Future Chapters